Null Models and Community Detection in Multi-Layer Networks: Degree corrected multi-layer stochastic blockmodel

 \section{Degree corrected multi-layer stochastic blockmodel}

-Our next set of modularities are based on a statistical model of random multi-layer networks which we call the degree corrected multi-layer stochastic blockmodel (DCMLSBM).
-This model can be thought of as a model with community structure that is built upon the multi-layer expected degree (MLED) model.
-Hence the modularities outlined in this section have the MLED model as its null model.
+Our next set of quality functions are based on a statistical model of random multi-layer networks which we call the degree corrected multi-layer stochastic blockmodel (DCMLSBM).
+This model can be thought of as a model with community structure that is built upon the multi-layer expected degree models introduced in Section 2 as null models.
 Both the multi-layer stochastic blockmodel (MLSBM) and the DCMLSBM have been previously used in the literature as a statistical model for multi-layer networks with block structures \citep{valles14, hxa14,peixoto15,pc15,taylor15,stanley15}.
-In what follows we first define various degree corrected extensions of the two models analyzed in \citet{pc15}, the MLSBM and the restricted MLSBM (RMLSBM) based on the multi-layer expected degree null models defined earlier, and then derive likelihood modularities \citep{bc09,kn11} from them.
+In what follows we first define various degree corrected extensions of the two models analyzed in \citet{pc15}, the MLSBM and the restricted MLSBM (RMLSBM) based on the multi-layer expected degree null models defined earlier, and then derive likelihood modularity functions \citep{bc09,kn11} from them.
 Several generative models based on multi-layer extensions of SBM were developed in \citet{peixoto15} with priors on the parameters and a Bayesian model selection procedure was developed.
-In this paper we restrict ourselves to variations only in terms of degree through the MLED null model and variation in terms of block parameters through a restriction similar to \citet{pc15}.
+In this paper we restrict ourselves to variations only in terms of degree through the SD and ID multi-layer expected degree null models described in Section 2 and variation in terms of block parameters through a restriction similar to \citet{pc15}.

 It has been argued previously in the literature that the modularities based on the single layer SBM and DCBM are more widely applicable than ad hoc forms of quality functions and often remedy some of the deficiencies of the later \citep{ball11, bc09}.
 Since the Newman-Girvan modularities consider only the intra-community edges and do not take into account the inter-community edge structure directly (although they are used indirectly to compute the expected intra-community edges), they miss some of the information taken into account by the likelihood modularities which consider both intra and inter community edges.
 As an example, the NG modularities fail to detect dissortative mixing/heterophilic communities and perform poorly if the community sizes are unbalanced, while likelihood modularities are robust to such cases.